Home buying process

 You must be given certain information about the property you are interested in buying.
 This is a legal requirement that all vendors, sales representatives, agents and auctioneers must comply with.

-When buying a property, you must be given a copy of:
+When buying a property, you must be given a copy of the:

-If you are buying a residential property at auction you must also be given a copy of:
+If you are buying a residential property at auction you must also be given a copy of the:

 Usually, an agent will not be able to act as a representative for both the buyer and the vendor.
-In certain situations, this may be acceptable, but the agent will have to give you a copy of the warning notice for purchasers for you to sign.
+In certain situations, this may be acceptable, but the agent will have to give you a warning notice for purchasers (form R6) to sign.

 The buyer's information notice